Barbers Hill takes Game 1, shellacks Manvel 11-1

-Barbers Hill had everything working on Wednesday, winning big over Manvel 11-1 in Game 1 of the first round of the playoffs.

-The Lady Eagles got on the board in the first inning when Delaney Dunham singled on a 1-0 count, scoring one run.

-Barbers Hill had everything working on Wednesday, winning big over Manvel 11-1 in Game 1 of the first round of the playoffs.
+The Barbers Hill Lady Eagles softball team hosted the Lady Mavericks from Manvel Wednesday night, defeating them 11-1 in Game 1 of the first round of the playoffs.

+The Barbers Hill squad was up 10-1 by the end of the fifth inning, scoring once again in the sixth.

-The Lady Eagles got on the board in the first inning when Delaney Dunham singled on a 1-0 count, scoring one run.
+The Lady Eagles' Delaney Dunham got on the scoreboard in the first inning with a single on a 1-0 count, scoring a run in the process.

+Lady Eagles players Estela Garza, Dunham, KateLynn Cooper and Chesnee Faile helped add four more runs in the third inning, all driving in runs throughout the game.

+On the mound, Barbers Hill's Hailey Nutter chalked up a victory through four innings, only giving up two hits and one run.
+She struck out eight and only walked one batter.
+Raegan Malone came out of the bullpen for two innings in relief.

 (0) comments